quantum-quirks/oldperitia/docs/source/features.rst

 .. image:: ./images/magnify-color-picker.png

-To change magnify color, you can use the built in color dialog to select re-defined color palettes or use the blend and gradient function to define custom colors.
+To change magnify color, you can use the built in color dialog to select pre-defined color palettes or use the blend and gradient function to define custom colors.

 ``2 Changing magnify shape.``